d3adrabbit/happy-coding-without-tears/README.md

-This is a Experimental Websites for Typegraphy
+This is an Experimental Websites for Typegraphy

 [Edit on codesandbox](https://codesandbox.io/p/github/d3adrabbit/happy-coding-without-tears)